-Justin Bieber Attacked & Headbutted A Guy At Pre-Grammys Party — Report
+Justin Bieber Allegedly Attacked & Headbutted A Guy At Pre-Grammys Party

 Is this why Justin Bieber didn’t attend the 2017 Grammys?
 The singer reportedly got into an altercation at a pre-Grammys party Feb.
 11 in LA, and is now an alleged suspect in a possible crime.
 This comes after he was reportedly named a suspect in a separate assault investigation on Feb.
 15. Get the details.

-UPDATE: Officer Mandujan of the West Hollywood Sheriffs Dept tells HollywoodLife.com EXCLUSIVELY, “There was a report taken last week and at this point it is an open investigation, there is no further information available at this point.”
+Officer Mandujan of the West Hollywood Sheriffs Dept tells HollywoodLife.com EXCLUSIVELY, “There was a report taken last week and at this point it is an open investigation, there is no further information available at this point.”

 ————

-Justin Bieber, 22, reportedly headbutted a man, at a pre -Grammys bash at Serafina Italian restaurant in LA, at 2 AM on Feb.
+Justin Bieber, 22, reportedly headbutted a man at a pre-Grammys bash at Serafina Italian restaurant in LA, at 2 AM on Feb.
 11, according to TMZ.
-Now, police are investigating the incident as a potential crime, as reported by the site, and Justin is apparently a suspect.
+Now, police are investigating the incident as a potential crime, as reported by the site, and Justin is allegedly a suspect.
+Ugh, the Biebs is having a rough week…

-Justin was reportedly “play fighting” his with friend and former Disney actor, Kyle Massey, 25, according to eyewitness, when he noticed that a restaurant goer, who is said to be a staffer, was recording him.
+Justin was reportedly “play fighting” his with friend and former Disney actor, Kyle Massey, 25, according to eyewitnesses, when he noticed that a restaurant goer, was recording him.
 The singer allegedly asked the unidentified man to stop recording him and to delete the video footage he already had.
-When the “staffer” supposedly refused and others around him began recording, that’s when Justin reportedly darted at the man.
+When the man allegedly refused and others around him apparently began recording as well, that’s when Justin reportedly darted at the man.

-Another restaurant employee [not the man recording] allegedly called the LA County Sheriff’s Dept. to report the supposed headbutt incident.
-When police arrived on the scene, Justin had apparently left.
+Someone [not the man allegedly recording] reportedly called the LA County Sheriff’s Dept. to report the alleged headbutt incident.
+When police arrived on the scene, Justin had reportedly already left.
 The photo, above, is of Justin exiting the restaurant after the reported fight, according to the site.
 And, if you take a close look at the photo, Justin appears to be angry and his face looks pretty red and flustered.
 Not to mention, he appears to have a cut on his index finger of his left hand.

-The alleged victim of the headbutt altercation does not want to press charges, TMZ claims.
-However, the investigation is reportedly going forward, and the site labels it as a misdemeanor battery.
+The alleged victim of the reported headbutt altercation does not want to press charges, TMZ claims.
+However, the investigation is reportedly moving forward regardless, and the site labels it as a misdemeanor battery.

 This story is still developing…

-Note: UPDATE: Director of Public Relations, Serafina Restaurant Group, Caroline McBride, tells HollywoodLife.com EXCLUSIVELY, “We know very little about the alleged incident at Serafina Sunset with Justin Bieber, but we can assure you that nobody from our staff was involved, nor did we call the police.
-We always have pleasant experiences with Mr. Bieber whenever he comes to Serafina.”
-McBride also added that Justin “always has a great attitude when he eats at Serafina NYC.”